SebastianoBoato/snake-labyrinth/README.md

 You play it by running the main.exe file in the gamefiles folder

-Instructions (in italian because I'm a bot) are in the LEGGIMI-gamerules.txt file
+Instructions (in italian) are in the LEGGIMI-gamerules.txt file